volundmush/mudstring-python/README.md

   __A:__ Coming soon...

 ## Special Thanks
-  * The absolute lunatics who wrote PennMUSH's ANSI library.
+  * The absolutely awesome lunatics who wrote PennMUSH's ANSI library.
   * The Evennia Project.
   * All of my Patrons on Patreon.
   * Anyone who contributes to this project or my other ones.